 Clinical teachers will be supported by both the field supervisor and cooperating teacher.
 Field supervisors serve as a liaison between the school and the university to create a positive and valuable experience for the clinical teacher.
-Field supervisors will conduct a mandatory 3-Way Conference/Mentor between cooperating teacher, and clinical teacher by the third week of the clinical teaching program.
+Field supervisors will conduct 3 mandatory 3-Way Conferences between field supervisor, cooperating teacher, and clinical teacher by the beginning, mid-point, and end of the clinical teaching program.
 A minimum of four formal evaluations/observations will be conducted for each clinical teacher with the first completed by the fourth week of clinical teaching.
-The cooperating teacher will conduct several evaluations but a minimum of two formal observations will be required for submission.
+The cooperating teacher will conduct several evaluations but a minimum of two formal observations/evaluations will be required for submission.
 Clinical Teachers are encouraged to reflect on each observation/evaluation.
 Field supervisors will determine if any additional evaluations and/or walk-throughs are necessary.